Menu Icon

 What is involved in the egg freezing process?

 Once ovarian reserve has been assessed and the initial screening tests have been performed, patients will undergo the stimulation process to facilitate egg retrieval.
-Sometimes, fertility physicians may recommend a priming protocol prior to ovarian stimulation.
+Sometimes, fertility physicians recommend a priming protocol prior to ovarian stimulation.

-OS continues until about 36 hours prior to egg harvest, when the final maturation of eggs is induced with one last injection referred to as the “trigger.”
-The trigger prompts the eggs to prepare for ovulation in a carefully timed sequence.
-Then, before the patient ovulates, the mature eggs will be retrieved in an outpatient procedure called oocyte retrieval or follicular aspiration.vi This is when eggs are removed by a doctor using a hollow needle that is inserted through the vagina, guided by a transvaginal ultrasound while the patient is under local anesthetic or mildly sedated.
+Then, before the patient ovulates, the mature eggs are retrieved in an outpatient procedure called oocyte retrieval or follicular aspiration.viii During this procedure, eggs are removed by a doctor using a hollow needle that is inserted through the vagina, guided by a transvaginal ultrasound, while the patient is under local anesthetic or mildly sedated.
 The egg retrieval process itself takes half an hour or less.

 Diagram of the egg retrieval process in IVF